This page provides information about the Color Correction utility texture in V-Ray for Blender.

 Alpha – Assigns the alpha channel.

-Inverse Red – Assigns the inverse of the red channel.
+Redinv – Assigns the inverse of the red channel.
+This option converts the color to Cyan.

-Inverse Green – Assigns the inverse of the green channel.
+Greeninv – Assigns the inverse of the green channel.
+This option converts the color to Magenta.

-Inverse Blue – Assigns the inverse of the blue channel.
+Blueinv – Assigns the inverse of the blue channel.
+This option converts the color to Yellow.